How It Works#

 }

-The UI renders the decision card with color coding: green for BUY, red for SELL, amber for HOLD.
+The UI renders the committee assessment with color coding: green for bullish stances, red for bearish stances, amber for neutral.

 Data flow on the wire#